GateNLP/python-gatenlp/docs/pampac.md

 # PAMPAC: Complex Annotation/Text Pattern Matching

-PAMPAC stands for "PAttern Matching with PArser Combinators" and provides an easy way to describe complex annotation and text patterns via simple Python building blocks.
+PAMPAC stands for "PAttern Matching with PArser Combinators" and provides an easy but powerful way to describe complex annotation and text patterns via simple Python building blocks.

 PAMPAC allows to match both the document text and annotations, with their types and features and can run arbitrary Python code for any of the matches it finds.

+NOTE: the examples in this document only cover the most important features and components of PAMPAC, in order to see the full range of features, consult the PAMPAC reference and the Python API documentation for the `gatenlp.pam.pampac` module.

 ```python